KIM-JAKE/DPSeg/FINETUNING.md

 ## Semantic segmentation

-We use 4 A100 GPUs for semantic segmentation fine-tuning.
-Configs can be found [here](cfgs/finetune/semseg).

 ### ADE20K
 To fine-tune MultiMAE on ADE20K semantic segmentation with default settings and **RGB** as the input modality, run:
 ```bash